We are located in Minnesota, in the Minneapolis

 Their flight capabilities change often and so please check with American Airlines directly before assuming that this information

-is current and accurate.
-American Airlines can at times get to other cities on a non-direct basis with usually a transfer
+here is current and accurate.
+American Airlines can at times get to other cities on a non-direct basis with usually

 .

-For us to drop off a puppy, have the service find
+For us to drop off a puppy, have the nanny service find a time

-a time to have us meet them that isn't insanely early.
-Dropping off the puppy at 9:00 a.m. or after, nothing before
+to have us meet them that isn't insanely early.
+Dropping off the puppy at 9:00 a.m. or after, not usually before

 9:00 a.m.
 And actually 1:00 p.m. or after is the best time for us.
 We drive the puppies ourselves.
 It is a 1 hour